Farfield Mill caters for many interests and ages, offering a vareity of experiences and facilities, including:

 DISCOVERY & INSPIRATION

-Our two Dobcross looms are worked on by Weaving Technician David McDowell each weekend (Saturday, 11.30-4.30; Sunday, 10.30-4.30).
+Our Dobcross and Somet looms are worked on by Weaver David McDowell and his weaving apprentice Juliette Labourne at weekends.
 These machines produce the cloth used to create Farfield Mill's exclusive in-house designs.
 You can purchase travel rugs and throws made from this cloth, in the Souvenir Shop.
 Or call Reception on 015396 21958 to place an order over the phone.
 (We're sorry, but our online facility is currently out of action.)

 "Enjoyed looking at how you [sow] blankets."
 Alexandra, aged 8, Garsdale Head

-We also offer short-run contract weaving using your designs and yarn, woven by our expert weaving technician on the Dobcross loom.
-For more information or to discuss your weaving needs, please contact Ellen on 015396 21505.
+We also offer short-run contract weaving using your designs and yarn, woven by our expert weavers on the looms.
+For more information or to discuss your weaving needs, please contact Lesley on 015396 21958.

-The Mill uses wool from local Rough Fell Sheep on its looms and a Rough Fell Sheep display with short video is situated on level 4.
+The Mill uses wool from local Rough Fell Sheep on its looms and a Rough Fell Sheep video is situated on level 4.

 Our three formal galleries, the Howgill Gallery, the Dover Gallery and 2K, show regular changing exhibitions of art and applied arts throughout the year.
 Here, you will find wonderful and inspiring work by established local, regional and national artists, as well work by emerging new talents – sometimes still in formal education.